usyd-blockchain/vandal/README.md

 $ make test
 ```

-Currently, Vandal contains tests primarily for the decompiler.
-There are no
+Currently Vandal only contains tests for the decompiler.
+There are no tests for
-tests for the Datalog code.
+the Datalog code.